LukePappa/Ourism/new.md

-Being is all that it is.
+Existence is all that it is.
 It transcends everything and is everything.